 How Does Tribes Do This?

 Tribes solves the problems inherent in existing recommendation systems for “products of taste.”
-It does this by recognizing that the only relevant information is a single datum: a personal preference expressed in terms of future intentions.
+It begins by recognizing that the only relevant information is a simple proprietary expression.

 Products of personal taste include wine, books, movies, music, cheese, and restaurants and more.
 Wine is a good example of why current systems fail.